-NEPA requires that any federal agency proposing a major federal action consider all reasonable alternatives, in addition to the proposed action.
-The evaluation of alternatives in an EA assists NOAA Fisheries in ensuring that any unnecessary impacts are avoided through an assessment of alternative ways to achieve the underlying purpose of the project that may result in less environmental harm.
+NEPA requires that any federal agency proposing a major federal action consider all reasonable alternatives.
+The evaluation of alternatives in an EA assists NOAA Fisheries in assessing alternative ways to achieve the underlying purpose of the project that may result in less environmental harm.

-To warrant detailed evaluation, an alternative must be reasonable4 and meet the purpose and need of the action (see Section 1.3).
+To warrant detailed evaluation, an alternative must be reasonable4 and meet the purpose and need of the actions (see Section 1.3).
 Screening criteria are used to determine whether an alternative is reasonable.
-The following discussion identifies the screening criteria used in this EA to evaluate whether an alternative is reasonable; evaluates various alternatives against the screening criteria (including the proposed measures) and identifies those alternatives found to be reasonable; identifies those alternatives found not to be reasonable; and for the latter, provides the basis for this finding.
+The following discussion identifies the screening criteria used in this EA to evaluate whether an alternative is reasonable; evaluates various alternatives against the screening criteria (including the final measures) and identifies those alternatives found to be reasonable; identifies those alternatives found not to be reasonable; and for the latter, provides the basis for this finding.
 Alternatives considered but found not to be reasonable are not evaluated in detail in this EA.

-Screening Criteria- To be considered "reasonable" for purposes of this EA, an alternative must meet the following criteria:
+Screening Criteria - To be considered "reasonable" for purposes of this EA, an alternative must meet the purpose and need as well as the following criteria: